kubeedge/kubeedge/docs/components/edge/edged.md

 *Fig 7: Secret Message Handling at EdgeD*

-Also edged uses the MetaClient module to fetch secrets from Metamanager (if available), falling back to cloud.
-Whenever edged queries for a new secret which Metamanager doesn't have, the request is forwarded to cloud.
-Before sending the response containing the secret, it stores a copy of it and sends it to edged.
-Subsequent queries for same secret key will be responded to by Metamanger only, reducing the response delay.
-The flow diagram below shows how a secret is fetched from metamanager and cloud.
-It also descibes how the secret is saved in metamanager.
+edged uses the MetaClient module to fetch secrets from MetaManager.
+If edged queries for a new secret which is not yet stored in MetaManager, the request is forwarded to the Cloud.
+Before sending the response containing the secret, MetaManager stores it in a local database.
+Subsequent queries for the same secret key will be retrieved from the database, reducing latency.
+The flow diagram below shows how a secret is fetched from MetaManager and the Cloud.
+It also descibes how the secret is stored in MetaManager.

 ![Query Secret](../../images/edged/query-secret-from-edged.png)